Addactis - Comment interpréter et maîtriser vos comptes IFRS 17 ?

 Training and awareness

-A structured and well-defined system and/or process allows the traceability of information from start to finish and at the required level of granularity, as this is relevant in obtaining reliable and consistent results.
+A structured and well-defined system and/or process allows the traceability of information from start to finish, with the required level of granularity to produce reliable and consistent results.

-Having an information management process is important to avoid errors in the data that may lead to the presentation of results that reflect incorrect figures to the market.
+Having a robust information management process is important to avoid errors in the data that could lead to incorrect financial figures being reported to the market.

-Training teams on the standard is not only essential to validate the reliability of the results, but also to understand the company’s financial situation and the variables that have the greatest impact (e.g., estimation assumptions, variation in discount curves, cash flow, etc.).
+Training teams on the IFRS17 Standard is not only essential to validate the reliability of the results, but also to understand the company’s financial position, identify key impact variables (e.g., estimation assumptions, variation in discount curves, cash flow, etc.).

 The quality and accuracy of the data are essential to accurately reflect the financial situation of the insurers.

-Implementing effective data management practices enables insurers to comply with IFRS 17, ensuring accurate calculations and informed decisions and optimizing their operations.
+• Implementing effective data management practices enables insurers to comply with IFRS 17, ensure accurate calculations and optimize their operations

 Related content on IFRS 17